What if everything you thought you knew about keto protein consumption was wrong?

 Then, track your food intake and watch your ketone levels after eating different serving sizes of protein.
-Also, keep note of your energy and performance levels at the gym.
+Also, keep a note of your energy and performance levels when working out.

-But for the average keto dieter who only goes over their protein macro by 5–15g, GNG is nothing to worry about after your adaptation phase.
+But for the average keto dieters who only go over their protein macro by 5-15 grams, GNG is nothing to worry about after the adaptation phase.

-A typical serving of protein will be between 4-6 oz. for women and 8 oz. for men.
+A typical serving of protein will be between 4-6 ounces for women and 8 ounces for men.

 It’s mission-critical to choose high-quality keto protein sources found in natural and whole foods, such as:

-- Eggs, high-fat, low-carb dairy, nuts, and seeds
+- Eggs, nuts, seeds, and high-fat, low-carb dairy

 - Organ meat such as heart, liver, tongue, and kidney

-- Supplements like collagen protein, whey protein isolate, and other ketogenic protein supplements
+- Supplements like collagen protein, whey protein isolate, and other keto protein supplements

 Watch out for certain processed meats, high-sugar protein bars, and questionable protein powder sources.
 Many of these contain artificial ingredients, added sugars, and other hidden carbs.